-A zero trust approach means only giving access to information, files or accounts when it’s absolutely necessary.
-Defaulting to global access can cause massive problems if any one person’s account becomes compromised.
+A zero-trust approach means only giving access to information, files, or accounts when it’s absolutely necessary.
+Defaulting global access can cause massive problems if any one person’s account becomes compromised.
 If you go zero trust, a cybersecurity awareness training session can help your employees understand that it’s not because you’ve lost trust in them – it’s simply a safer way to approach the organization’s network and email security.

 What about the Dark Web?